OUR GUIDE TO BIRTHSTONES

 May

-birthstone is Emerald, Emerald is simply one of the most desirable, famous, and historical gemstones of all time.
-Part of the Beryl family of gemstones, which also includes Aquamarine and Morganite, Emerald has been mined for around 4,000 years.
+Emerald has been mined for around 4,000 years.
 From Ancient Egypt to the modern day, all those who have gazed on the intense vivid greens of the gem have fallen under its spell, and it can be found throughout time in some of the most stunning pieces of jewellery ever to have existed.

 June

-Despite being classified as a gemstone, Pearls differ significantly from all others (including Sapphires, Rubies, Emeralds, etc.) due to the fact that they are the only gems to come from a living creature.
-All other gemstones form in the Earth’s crust as magma cools under high pressure.
-Did you know that less than 1 in every 10,000 wild oysters contain Pearls!?
+Despite being classified as a gemstone, Pearls differ significantly from all others due to the fact that they are the only gems to come from a living creature.
+Pearls come in an array of different shapes, including round, off-round, drop, and baroque.

 July